mech/Learning-Notes/Design/Product/InterfaceDesign.md

 * A well-designed and humane interface does not need to be split into beginner and expert subsystems - Jef Raskin
 * Simplicity is about subtracting the obvious and adding the meaningful – John Maeda
 * Innovation is often the product of constraint – Todd Waterbury
+* Don't let problem hide, show feedback!
+* 5S - (Sort - remove unnecessary thing), (Straighten - make things easy to find), (Shine - keep workspace clean and safe), (Standardize - keep everything in its place), (Sustain - perform 5S as a routine)
+* Clients want THE SOLUTION, not THE SERVICE.

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.